 In many cases, it is possible to search around, talk with locals or hire a local driver to take you to a more “authentic” version of what you want to visit.
 If you’re like me, you’ll probably enjoy these places and your memory of visiting them so much more.

-Ditch your travel guide, which 95% of the time will send you to the popular sites that are built for tourism, and go searching on your own a bit.
+Getting a good China travel guide book can be valuable for your trip, but in some cases they do nothing more than tell you where the most popular sites are and what it costs to visit them.
+Wouldn’t it be better to find something that will teach you how to travel to China on your own?
 Ask a local taxi driver what he thinks and give that a try.
 You’ll probably find yourself one of the few tourists there and if you’re lucky, you’ll find a treasure to remember.

 Like most any location around the world, there is usually a tourism season and an “off season”.
-In China, there’s also the major travel holidays like National Day and May Holiday.
+In China, there’s also the major travel holidays like National Day and May Holiday (for dates, see the 2020 China Holiday Schedule).

 If at all possible, try to avoid the travel and holiday seasons in China.